 Seeking, but seeing no disagreement, he stretched his right fingers out and felt for the brier-barbed pencil.

-“Did the Black Mask leak a solitary beam of light?” the man wondered confusedly, his left stub likewise pulling the loose-leaf paper close.
+“Did the Black Mask leak a solitary beam of light?” the hero wondered confusedly, his left stub likewise pulling the loose-leaf paper close.

 The outside world could have fallen away, burned away, dried away, or shaken away and the Black Mask would not have noticed as he watched the boy sigh and write out for the sixtieth time, “I am responsible for my gloves.
 If I lose my gloves, it is my fault.
 I will not lose my gloves again.”